LilJing/pose-assisted-collaboration/README.md

 python main.py --env PoseEnv-v1 --shared-optimizer --render

 ```
-All models will be saved in logs dir.
+All models will be saved in corresponding logs dir.

 ### Trained Models
 Our trained best models are in ./models;